reTHINK-project/dev-standalone-apps/plugins/cordova-plugin-bluetoothle/readme.md

 ### subscribe ###
 Subscribe to a particular service's characteristic.
 Once a subscription is no longer needed, execute unsubscribe in a similar fashion.
-The Client Configuration descriptor will automatically be written to enable notification/indication.
+The Client Configuration descriptor will automatically be written to enable notification/indication based on the characteristic's properties.

 ```javascript
 bluetoothle.subscribe(subscribeSuccess, subscribeError, params);